|

 How does Tomb Raider get more out of its' ambient VFX than the developers put in?
 And why do I feel like there were VFX 80% of the time, when its closer to 50%?
 Pacing and level design provide some of the answers.
 The Crystal Dynamics team knew that first impressions have a big impact on how players perceive the rest of the game.
 In the first hour, there are 7 switches from no VFX to showing ambient VFX on screen.
 The next two hours have 2 and 6 respectively, however, no other hour in the game goes from zero to new VFX more than 4 times.
 By front loading the most obvious examples, they are training players brains to pick up on each change in the ambience.
 Later in the game, they show more advanced patterns where one theme in the ambient VFX (e.g. fire embers) carries through multiple changes in the accompanying ambient effects (smoke, snow, etc).

 Some will argue that VFX for environment art and the gameplay camera are two separate aspects of the artistic design for this game.
 I counter by suggesting that they are separate for most production teams, but in this case the developers integrated them to support a pillar: "Creating an Emotionally Engaging Camera in Tomb Raider."
 This is also the name of a talk by camera designer Remi Lacoste, where he explains the importance of a large number of external factors in helping the camera tell a story.
 The VFX, often in the background of the shot, blanket that space and also create motion in the middle ground.
-This story of Lara becoming the ultimate survivor needed chaos for her rebirth to feel important, and VFX are used to accentuate all of these plot points.
+In telling the story of Lara's journey to become the ultimate survivor, one must emphasize the chaos in natural and supernatural elements.
+Overcoming these elements is what adds weight and gravitas to Lara's moment of rebirth.
+Remi's team knew VFX could be expertly crafted to accentuate each of these plot points and then delivered spectacle in great proportions.

-Often the only numbers I have heard discussed in camera analysis are the ratios of NIS or non-interactive sequences to gameplay sequences.
-This metric has been popularized by video game journalists and amateur reviewers alike, especially during the late 2000s when people were asking the question "what is a game?"
+Often the only numbers I have heard discussed during game production are the ratios of NIS (non-interactive sequences) to gameplay sequences.
+This metric has been popularized by video game journalists and amateur reviewers alike, especially during the late 2000s when journalists were still asking "what is a game?"
 Increasingly cinematic offerings, from high budget interactive stories to indie games trying to tell new stories, are still games and are still selling copies - so it's safe to say we will continue to see a wide range in this ratio.
-I feel that Tomb Raider hit a magic proportion, not only in the balancing these two features of games but also in the quality.
+I believe that Tomb Raider hit a magic proportion, not only in the balancing of these two critical game features but also in their quality.

-These proportions are useful to those who are fans of this game and want to see what could be considered optimal and technically achievable for games made with similar limitations: i.e., made with a large budget over a 4 year development cycle beginning in 2009.
+These proportions are useful to developers who are fans of this game and want to see what is optimal and technically achievable for games made with similar limitations: i.e., made with a large budget over a 4 year development cycle beginning in 2009.
 Obviously, technology has improved since 2009 but the right marriage of vision and personnel is also required to make a game stand out.
-No recent game has hit all the right spots for me yet; so this is still my golden standard for linear pacing until I play that next groundbreaking title.
+No game in the past decade has hit all the right spots for me yet; so this is still my golden standard for linear pacing until I play that next groundbreaking title.